kadirpekel/algorig/README.md

 num_local_ints = 0
 ```

-Here you might have noticed that how we used the contract owner account address by utilizing the `--signing-address` parameter.
-Likewise the use of such cli parameters will help us overriding above the default configuration values those mostly aleady supposed to conform the default settings of our Algorand Sandbox setup mentioned above.
+Here, you might have also noticed how we used the contract owner account address by utilizing the `--signing-address` parameter.
+Likewise, the use of such cli parameters will help us overriding the default configuration values above those mostly supposed to conform the default settings of our Algorand sandbox setup done before.

-Furthermore, `init` command also proposes a stub python module called `protocol.py` which contains the main entry point to your smart contract.
+Furthermore, `init` command also proposes a stub python module called `protocol.py` which contains the main entry point to your smart contract development.
 It's simply a class declaration with a special name `Application` which also inherits and implements a base class `BaseApplication` comes with Algorig module itself.

 ```python
 $ cat protocol.py